Discover more from Branding Bullsh*t

 THE SUPER BOWL PUTS BRANDS AT AN ATTENTION DISADVANTAGE

 Finally, the Super Bowl is a scarce advertising occasion.
 Many consumers are actively paying attention to every Super Bowl ad.
-They are silencing their friends during commercial breaks and letting them talk during the game.
+They are silencing their friends during commercial breaks and allowing them to talk during the game.
 This puts advertisers at a disadvantage and forces them to do what they can to lower attention levels for Super Bowl ads.

 This year T-Mobile tried to be funny and failed, Toyota and Google Pixel tried to paint themselves as heroes, and FTX* started funny but then insulted viewers who weren't sold on the hype around crypto (not to mention the fact that no one will remember FTX was behind the ad).